projectara/greybus-spec/source/control.rst

 The connect request begins with the source device id.
-This is required for control operations, but it also is used in this case to identify to the destination the device id used for the “other end” of the connection.
+This is required for control operations, but it also is used in this case to identify to the destination the device id used for the "other end" of the connection.
 The CPort ids for both ends of the connection are supplied in the request as well.
 The source supplies the major and minor version number of the highest version of the protocol it